Luxary-92/luxary-92.github.io/docs/README.md

 ## Production Plan for videogames

 Now that we have the basis of production planning, how do we apply it to videogames.

 To start we need a pitch for a videogame, with the pilar features, a unique soling point and opportunity market data for similar games.
 And the scope which is the days needed to get a feature to the final design and ready for testing.

+The next step detail the staffing plan to assaying the work, it consists of a list of you team members, their discipline, the days they can work and the scope of days needed to complete a task.

+The following step is to create a schedule, with the scope and the staff, and put them in order of expected completion, prioritizing the pilar features.
+Dividing the feature in milestones, in which the team lead takes account how they have progressed according to the schedule, and determine any changes going forward.

 ## Provided Templates